bhardwaj-aman/Sentiment-Analysis/README.md

 # Sentiment-Analysis
--A tool for analysing sentiment on using a twitter developer account
+-A tool for analysing sentiment on twitter ,using a twitter developer account